 ABOUT

-Claire E. Cameron is Associate Professor and director of the Early Childhood & Childhood EdM and PhD programs in the Department of Learning and Instruction at the University at Buffalo (SUNY).
-Claire studies how children develop “learning to learn” and school readiness skills like managing their attention and behavior and successfully navigating learning environments.
-She’s best known for her research to develop the Head-Toes-Knees-Shoulders (HTKS) task, a game-like assessment for children that has been translated into over twenty languages.
+Claire E. Cameron holds the title of Associate Professor in the Department of Learning and Instruction at the University at Buffalo (SUNY), where she teaches Mixed Methods and Doctoral Writing.
+Claire studies how children develop “learning to learn” and school readiness skills like managing attention and behavior and successfully navigating learning environments.
+She’s best known for her research to develop the Head-Toes-Knees-Shoulders (HTKS) task, a game-like assessment for children that has been translated into over thirty languages.
 She also developed the Motor Skills Rating Scale (MSRS), a teacher-report survey of children’s motor skills in the classroom.

 In 2007, Claire earned a PhD from the University of Michigan’s Combined Program in Education and Psychology.
-She moved to Buffalo from Charlottesville, VA, where she completed a postdoctoral fellowship (2007-2009) and served as Research Scientist (2009-2015) at the University of Virginia’s Center for Advanced Study of Teaching and Learning (CASTL).
+Before taking the position in Buffalo, she lived in Charlottesville, VA, where she completed a postdoctoral fellowship (2007-2009) and served as Research Scientist (2009-2015) at the University of Virginia’s Center for Advanced Study of Teaching and Learning (CASTL) and helped found a writing group called BACCA Literary.

 Contact Information